dipranjan/dsinterviewqns/contents/Algorithms/Generative VS Discriminative Models.md

 In case of outliers present in the dataset, then discriminative models work better compared to generative models i.e, discriminative models are more robust to outliers.
 However, there is one major drawback of these models is the misclassification problem, i.e., wrongly classifying a data point.

 Some examples are:

-‌- Logistic regression
+‌
-- Scalar Vector Machine (SVMs)
+- Scalar Vector Machine(SVMs)
-‌- Traditional neural networks
-‌- Nearest neighbor
 - Conditional Random Fields (CRFs)
 - Decision Trees and Random Forest
+- Logistic regression
+- Traditional Neural Networks
+- Nearest Neighbor

 ### Generative Models